-- n) Reflects an adjustment to reclassify put option liability as redeemable noncontrolling interest to mezzanine equity.
+n) Reflects an adjustment to reclassify put option liability as redeemable noncontrolling interest to mezzanine equity.
 As part of several acquisitions effected by Frutarom, the noncontrolling interest holders of the acquired entities were granted an option to sell ("Put option") their respective interests to Frutarom.
 In accordance with IFRS, Frutarom recognized a liability for such put options.
 Under U.S. GAAP, IFF determined the put options cannot be separated from the noncontrolling interest and the combination of a noncontrolling interest and the redemption feature require classification of such noncontrolling interest as a redeemable noncontrolling interest in the combined balance sheet.
 Further, those noncontrolling interests which are not currently redeemable but are probable to become redeemable are measured using the present value of the redemption value as of the earliest redemption date and the noncontrolling interests which are currently redeemable are measured at the maximum redemption amount.
 IFF has reviewed the computation of liabilities for put option under IFRS and determined that the amounts to be recorded for redeemable non-controlling interest under U.S. GAAP would be materially the same as the amount of such liabilities for put option recorded under IFRS.
-Accordingly, the unaudited pro forma condensed combined balance sheet as at June 30, 2018 was adjusted to reclassify the current and non-current portion of liability for put option that represented redeemable portion of noncontrolling interest as mezzanine equity, a portion of the profit has been allocated to the relevant NCI in accordance with U.S. GAAP. - o) For the year ended December 31, 2017, Frutarom accounted for the lease arrangements entered into under IAS 17-Leases ("IAS 17").
+Accordingly, the unaudited pro forma condensed combined balance sheet as at June 30, 2018 was adjusted to reclassify the current and non-current portion of liability for put option that represented redeemable portion of noncontrolling interest as mezzanine equity which is presented between total liabilities and shareholders' equity.
+In addition, as a result of the reclassification to mezzanine equity, a portion of the profit has been allocated to the relevant NCI in accordance with U.S. GAAP.

+- o) For the year ended December 31, 2017, Frutarom accounted for the lease arrangements entered into under IAS 17-Leases ("IAS 17").
 Frutarom has elected to early adopt IFRS 16-Leases ("IFRS 16") issued by the IASB, as of January 1, 2018, which requires entities to recognize a lease liability that reflects future lease payments and a "right-of-use" asset in all lease arrangements, with no distinction between capital/finance and operating leases subject to an exemption of certain short term leases or leases of low value assets.
 As a result of the early adoption of IFRS 16, Frutarom has recorded its operating leases as a "right to use" asset along with a corresponding lease liability in its historical balance sheet for the six months ended June 30, 2018.
 Regarding all leases, Frutarom applied the transitional provisions under IFRS 16 such that it initially recognized a liability at the commencement date at an amount equal to the present value of the lease payments during the lease, discounted using the effective interest rate as of that date, and concurrently recognized a right-of-use asset at an amount identical to the liability.
 As a result, adoption of the standard had no impact on equity and retained earnings of Frutarom as of initial application.
-IFF will adopt ASC 840 for the six months ending June 30, 2018. - p) Expected return on plan assets-Under IFRS, companies calculate a net interest cost (income) by applying the discount rate to the net pension benefit obligation or asset, while U.S. GAAP requires companies to calculate a separate return on plan assets using an estimated long-term rate of return on plan assets.
+IFF will adopt ASC 842 beginning January 1, 2019.
+Accordingly, IFF will reverse changes made by Frutarom under IFRS 16 and leases are accounted for under ASC 840 for the six months ending June 30, 2018. - p) Expected return on plan assets-Under IFRS, companies calculate a net interest cost (income) by applying the discount rate to the net pension benefit obligation or asset, while U.S. GAAP requires companies to calculate a separate return on plan assets using an estimated long-term rate of return on plan assets.
 The interest cost on the pension benefit obligation is generally the same under both IFRS and U.S. GAAP.